What is Railroaded Fabric?

 As with all businesses and industries, there are many terms used in interior decorating that you may be unfamiliar with.
 One very common term you will see is "railroading".
 But what, exactly, does it mean?

 This can all sound a bit confusing but once you become familiar with why a fabric is railroaded it will make more sense.
-If in doubt check with your upholsterer or the fabric store employees.
+If in doubt, check with your upholsterer, the fabric store employees, or customer service.